maxime-delobel/maxime-delobel.github.io/_posts/2025-08-26-THM-BreakMe.md

     sVar4 = write(1, local_428, (long)local_28); // write to stdout (fd=1)
 } while (0 < sVar4);
 </pre>
-<p>Here, I got stuck and had no idea on how this binary could be exploited to escalate to the "youcef" user.
+<p>Here, I got stuck and had no idea on how this binary could be exploited to escalate to the "Youcef" user.
 Thus, I consulted a writeup.
 Apparently, this binary is vulnerable to something that is called a "RACE" condition.
 More specifically, a TOCTOU RACE condition (Time-of-check to Time-of-use).This happens when a program first checks a file and after the check it does something with the file (in this case reading its contents).
 This is vulnerable as there is a small gap between the checks and the reading of the file.
 During this gap, we can replace/change the file and thereby tricking the program to open another file which would otherwise not pass the initial checks that are happening at the beginning of the code.
 In practice, this can be exploited as follows: </p>
 <pre>
 #!/bin/bash
 while true; do